 Make a soda dispenser

-This AWESOME soda dispenser idea is from from Steve Spanger and uses the old mento and soda trick.
+This AWESOME soda dispenser idea is from from Steve Spangler and uses the good old mento and soda trick where you drop a mento into a bottle of coke and watch it fizz.
 You could use the activity to investigate how different types of sodas have different levels of reaction, and challenge yourself to see how many cups you can fill.

 If you’d rather a less messy drinks dispenser, we have a version that uses air pressure to dispense the drink and can be used over and over again.